RajputPawan/Prometheus/index.md

 sidebar: default_sidebar
 permalink: index.html
 toc: false
-#summary: This site holds information that is necessary or helpful for users of the Mercedes-Benz Ubuntu Desktop
+summary: This site holds information that is necessary or helpful for users of the Mercedes-Benz RD Ubuntu Desktop.
+This documentation is only for the RD Ubuntu client.
 ---